piton13/vocabulary-training-app/README.md

     - [ ] * Implement push notifications that training time has come.
     - [ ] * Implement configuration page (to configure connection to DB, time of frequency trainings, multi language in future)
     - [ ] * ( Refresh words after 3-6 month after learning them )
+    - [x] * Implement activity indicator while data is fetched from server

 ## Updating to New Releases